CRB CLINIC DIGITAL DENTISTRY

 Treatment

-1) Diagnostics for bleeding gums
+for bleeding gums

-2) Treatment of bleeding gums
+Treatment for bleeding gums

 • Treatment for gingivitis